PGQ Board

 Membership Officer

-Dr Karike Ashworth is an award-winning multidisciplinary artist-researcher-teacher living and working in Meeanjin (Brisbane).
-She works for Museums & Galleries Queensland as Membership Officer to Public Galleries Queensland and the Australian Museums and Galleries Association Queensland (AMaGAQ), and is a sessional academic at the Queensland University of Technology (Creative Industries) in Brisbane.
+Michele works for Museums & Galleries Queensland as Membership Officer to Public Galleries Queensland and the Australian Museums and Galleries Association Queensland (AMaGAQ).

 Contact details: